dankelley/whalestrike/joss/paper.md

 considered, making for a multifactorial problem that requires even more data to achieve statistical reliability.

-With this in mind, a group of us undertook a study using a numerical model of the biophysical dynamics of collisions between vessels and whales, relying on published records of whale injury and death to calibrate a lethality criterion as a function of vessel mass, prow geometry, etc., in addition to speed [@kelley_assessing_2020].
-The model is expressed in the R language, which is familiar to many marine biologists and which provides a wide scope of statistical tools that might be employed for followup work.
-The purpose of the present paper is not to recapitulate the results of @kelley_assessing_2020, but rather to introduce readers to the model code, in the hopes that they might suggest extensions or use it for new applications.
+With this in mind, @kelley_assessing_2020 devised a simple numerical model of the biophysical dynamics of collisions between vessels and whales.
+This involved using published records of whale injury and death to calibrate a lethality criterion that depends not just on vessel speed, but also on other factors such as vessel mass, prow geometry, etc. The model was expressed in the R language, because it is familiar to many marine biologists and because provides a wide scope of statistical tools for followup work.
+The purpose of the present paper is not to recapitulate the results of @kelley_assessing_2020, but rather to introduce readers to the model code, in the hopes that they might suggest ways to extend it, or to use it in new applications.

 # Model formulation